ionicmobile/contribulator/README.md

 contribulator publish https://github.com/org/repo
 ```

-Pushes the master branch from repo to repo_contrib
+Pushes the master branch from repo to repo_contrib.

+Automate this with Jenkins or a github hook and it's golden!

 ### Ignore cached setup